Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Three minimal annotations on
+Three minimal annotations

-the subject of unwritten constitutional rules
+on the subject of unwritten constitutional rules

-The short paper focuses on a series of
+The short paper focuses on

-controversial issues (constitutional conventions, customary meta-rules and
+a series of controversial issues (constitutional conventions, customary

 ROBERTO ROMBOLI